kiboschool/course-pm-and-design/src/pm-and-design.md

 designs.
 By the end of the courses, each pair will have a user-tested, refined, and development-ready design for a web or mobile application.

+## Learning Outcomes

+By the end of the course, you will be able to:
+- Apply at least one product ideation framework (e.g. design thinking) to identify product opportunities
+- Conduct qualitative concept tests, and make product decisions based on user feedback
+- Create basic wireframes to describe a user journey
+- Write product requirements documentation that describe the purpose, features, and metrics of success for a software product
+- Design high-fidelity mockups for an application, and build interactive UI prototypes using industry-standard tools
+- Analyze and assess a design, and give actionable feedback for improvement

 ## Meeting Times

 Note that all times are listed in GMT, please convert to your local timezone.